ibm-cloud-docs/mqcloud/mqoc_create_qm.md

 2. Choose a unique name for your new queue manager.
  * Please ensure that your queue manager name only contains characters from the following set: a-z, A-Z, 0-9, underscore, and period.
 3. Choose a display name that you can quickly identify your queue manager with.
-4. Choose a region
+4. Choose a region.
- * The region is currently limited to 'IBM Cloud US South'.
-5. Choose a plan
+5. Choose a plan.
- * The plan is currently limited to 'Trial'.
 6. Click **Create**.

 A record of your new queue manager will appear with a status of `Deploying`.